A Spatial Gap in the Sky Distribution of Fast Radio Burst Detections Coinciding with Galactic Plasma Overdensities: Assessing Possible Origins for the Detection Gap

 We acknowledge the possibility that the Cygnus X complex is so poorly accounted for in the models that they could underestimate the maximum DM by an order of magnitude, i.e., that the true value of ${\rm DM}_{\rm max}\ge 5000\textrm{ pc cm}^{-3}$ along the LOS.
 At such high DMs, intra-channel dispersion smearing could partially emulate scatter-broadening and reduce pulse brightness at low frequencies.
 However, we believe that DM smearing can be ruled out as the origin of the detection gap.
 Temporal broadening due to intra-channel dispersion smearing \citep{cm03} is given by:

 The CHIME/FRB detection pipeline searches to a maximum DM of 13000\dmu{} (\citetalias{abb+18}).
 In order to produce $\rm t_{\rm chan} \approx 8$ ms at 600 MHz -- comparable to the mean value of $\tau_{\rm sc}$ measured in \cat{} (1 ms at 1GHz; see \S\ref{sec:cygnus-fastfrb}) -- a value of ${\rm DM} > 8000 \textrm{ pc cm}^{-3}$ is required.
-This estimate is nearly an order of magnitude higher than the DM inferred from the maximum EM in the Cygnus X region as discussed in \S \ref{sec:cygnus-em}.
+This estimate is substantially higher than the DM inferred from the maximum EM in the Cygnus X region as discussed in \S \ref{sec:cygnus-em}.